SLKone/staging/_case-studies/Regional-Profitability-Performance-Review-for-$1.2B-Oil-and-Gas-Organization-in-EU.md

     - Weakening product mix, activity decline, lag to tenure goals, misaligned organization, inflexible cost structure, and adverse forex impact​
 - Developed proprietary activity analysis tool to evaluate operations and related financial outputs at lowest possible level​
     - Provided insights into operational fluctuations that explained financial impacts at a level the business was unable to reach in the past​
-- Aligned actual performance to new tenure’s original forecast​
+- Aligned actual performance to new tenure's original forecast​
 - Quantified true FX impact through the development of local currency P&L and an agreed upon benchmark to measure variance in USD / local currencies over analyzed period​
 - Performed Fixed and Variable cost analysis for high impact categories and key industry trends ​
 - Reviewed organizational structure utilizing spans and layers analysis correlated with financial data​